 When it comes to total posts for a hashtag, our instinct is to go for “bigger is better” hashtags.
 By looking at posts per hour you can see how quickly your posts will disappear if they don’t go viral.
 So, don’t waste your time on hashtags you can’t compete in.

-Bonus: Ingramer’s Hashtag Generator
+Bonus: Inflact’s Hashtag Generator (formerly Ingramer?)

 What we don’t like: it’s only free for a few tries.